 Ketamine’s journey from an anesthetic to a powerful tool in mental health and chronic pain treatment underscores its versatility and therapeutic potential.
 As research continues to evolve, ketamine’s role in medicine is likely to expand, offering new hope for patients with challenging mental health conditions.
 Dr. Mario Nucci’s insights provide a comprehensive overview of ketamine’s past, present, and promising future in Canada.

-For those considering ketamine therapy, consulting with a healthcare provider and exploring reputable clinics like Field Trip Health Canada can provide valuable guidance and support in navigating this innovative treatment option.
+For those considering psychedelic therapy, consulting with a healthcare provider and exploring reputable clinics like Field Trip Health can provide valuable guidance and support in navigating this innovative treatment option.

 As leaders in the field, we are committed to staying at the forefront of this rapidly evolving industry.
 This article will be regularly updated to reflect the latest advancements and regulatory changes in psychedelic medicine.